BRADFORD & DISTRICT TABLE TENNIS ASSOCIATION

 (vi) At the absolute discretion of the Match Secretary, any team conceding a match without good and proper cause shall be subject to a fine of £10 and shall be subject to a points deduction of 50% of the points available for the match in question.
 Their opponents shall be awarded the maximum points available from the match.

-Any match not played within that timescale will be awarded to the away side, unless at least 2 clear dates have been ofered by the home site and none have been accepted, in which case the match will be awarded to the home side.
+b) A re-arranged match must be played preferably within two weeks and within a maximum of three weeks, no exceptions.
+Any match not played within that timescale will be awarded to the away side, unless at least 2 clear dates have beenoffered by the home side and none have been accepted, in which case the match will be awarded to the home side.

 c) No league fixtures can be played before the first Monday not later than the last Friday of the season.